warrendeleon/rn-warrendeleon/docs/planning/stories/US-011-splash-screen-testing.md

 ## User Story

 **As a** developer,
-**I want** comprehensive tests for the splash screen and loading orchestration, **So that** the first launch experience is reliable and handles all loading states correctly.
+**I want** full tests for the splash screen and loading orchestration, **So that** the first launch experience is reliable and handles all loading states correctly.

 ---